rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 The correct answer is -1.
 Before you panic, you don’t need to know that the answer is -1.
 You do need to know that the answer is not defined.
 Line 3 creates a list, `[Fluffy, Hoppy]`.
 This list happens to be sorted in ascending order.
-Line 4 creates a Comparator that reverses the natural order.
+Line 4 creates a `Comparator` that reverses the natural order.
 Line 5 requests a binary search in descending order.
 Since the list is in ascending order, we don’t meet the precondition for doing a search.

-Earlier in the chapter, we talked about collections that require classes to implement Comparable.
-Unlike sorting, they don’t check that you have actually implemented Comparable at compile time.
+Earlier in the chapter, we talked about collections that require classes to implement `Comparable`.
+Unlike sorting, they don’t check that you have actually implemented `Comparable` at compile time.

-Going back to our Rabbit that does not implement Comparable, we try to add it to a
+Going back to our `Rabbit` that does not implement `Comparable`, we try to add it to a `TreeSet`:
-TreeSet:

 ````
 2: public class UseTreeSet {